 1. Name of the lot: ALBERTINA O LA MERCED

 Title number: 182007

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 5.9316 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From April 8, 1988 through April 7, 2038

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 248

 Page: 98

 Number: 387

+Mining duties (surface Based on the information provide ed by CMDC, we are of the opinion that,

-Mining duties (surface taxes): as of the date of this report, this c the payment of the correspondin Regarding the information provid led by CMDC, DGM has not issued any the payment of any outstanding mining
+taxes): as of the date of this report, this c oncession is in good standing regarding

+led by CMDC, DGM has not issued any g the payment of any outstanding mining on.
+See Note 2.

 Proof of Assessment Works: ed by CMDC, we are of the opinion that, oncession is in good standing regarding ks Reports.
 See Note 3.

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbra registered or in process to be reg nces, burdens or contracts in effect, jistered at RPM.

 2. Name of the lot: AMPL.
 DE PASADENA

 Title number: 182006

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 3.3399 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From April 8, 1988 through April 7, 2038

 Registration data of the

 concession at RPM: Book: Mining Concessions

 Volume: 248

 Page: 97

 Number: 386

-Mining duties (surface taxes): as of the date of this report, this c the payment of the corresponding Regarding the information provid led by CMDC, DGM has not issued any g the payment of any outstanding mining
+Mining duties (surface taxes): as of the date of this report, this c the payment of the correspondin Regarding the information provid led by CMDC, DGM has not issued any g the payment of any outstanding mining

-Proof of Assessment Works: ed by CMDC, we are of the opinion that, oncession is in good standing regarding ks Reports.
+Proof of Assessment Works: ed by CMDC, we are of the opinion that, concession is in good standing regarding ks Reports.
 See Note 3.

-Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbra registered or in process to be reg nces, burdens or contracts in effect, jistered at RPM.
+Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbra registered or in process to be reg nces, burdens or contracts in effect, gistered at RPM.

 3. Name of the lot: AMPL.
 DE CABRESTANTE

 Title number: 165795

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 89.0000 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From December 11, 1979 throug h December 10, 2029

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 218

 Page: 175

 Number: 695

-Mining duties (surface taxes): as of the date of this report, this c the payment of the correspondin Regarding the information provid ed by CMDC, DGM has not issued any the payment of any outstanding mining
+Mining duties (surface taxes): as of the date of this report, this c the payment of the correspondin Regarding the information provid led by CMDC, DGM has not issued any g the payment of any outstanding mining

-Proof of Assessment Works: ed by CMDC, we are of the opinion that, oncession is in good standing regarding ks Reports.
+Proof of Assessment Works: ed by CMDC, we are of the opinion that, concession is in good standing regarding ks Reports.
 See Note 3.

-Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbra registered or in process to be reg nces, burdens or contracts in effect, jistered at RPM.
+Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM): There are no liens, encumbrances, burdens or contracts in registered or in process to be registered at RPM.